 As an Accounts Receivable Management (ARM) company, BCS offers a full suite of collections services.
 Their pre-collect services provide clients “with an option to collect aged receivables before choosing to move the accounts into a full collection mode.”
 First-time placement of primary accounts “are the foundational element of the services provided by BCS,” and focus on “aged accounts receivable when they move into the 45[-] to 90-day past due column.”
 Legal collections are reserved for accounts in which the “consumer has the financial ability to pay, but refuses, or continues to default on payment arrangements.”
 In addition, BCS offers ARM consultations, skip tracing, and online services such as 24-hour client access to reports, account updates, and account placement.

-BCS provides collection and ARM services for providers of healthcare, dental, and retail credit, as well as bad check recovery and commercial collections.
+Budget Control Services provides collection and ARM services for providers of healthcare, dental, and retail credit, as well as bad check recovery and commercial collections.
 Compliance policies include training in the Fair Debt Collection Practices Act (FDCPA), the Consumer Credit Protection Act (CCPA), and…the Health Insurance Portability and Accountability Act (HIPAA).
 The Consumer FAQ page hosts links to the websites of regulatory enforcement agencies and the three major credit reporting agencies.

 The BBB has closed 6 complaints against BCS in the past three years, with 2 closed in the past 12 months.
 Complaints are fairly evenly split between those alleging problems with billing and collections and those alleging problems with advertising and sales.
 Since June 2015, the Consumer Financial Protection Bureau (CFPB) has received 10 complaints about BCS.
 Justia lists at least 2 cases of civil litigation naming BCS as a defendant.